nirs/userstorage/README.md

         └── lost+found [error opening dir]

-The symbolic links (e.g. file-4k-loop) link to the loop devices created by the tool (/dev/loop4), and used to tear down the storage.
+The symbolic links (e.g. file-4k-loop) link to the loop devices created by the tool (/dev/loop4), and used to delete the storage later.

 The actual file used for the tests are created inside the mounted filesystem (/var/tmp/example-storage/file-4k-mount/file).